subashshrestha063/cookie-order-automation-system/blueprints/README.md

 - Sheet names and headers must match those described in the main README

 These blueprints are shared for **learning, demonstration, and portfolio use**.
+They are **not production-ready out of the box** without configuration.

+---

+## 📌 Recommendation

+Before running a blueprint:
+- Read the corresponding scenario documentation
+- Review screenshots for expected outputs
+- Verify sheet headers and column names

+This ensures the automation behaves exactly as designed.